ravi-teja-alchuri/smart-contract-analysis-tool/README.md

 ● Click ok >run.
 Provide the required test file as input as shown below
 ```

-## Output: Consists of warnings of 4 kinds of vulnerabilities for the input .sol smart contract.
+## Output: Consists of warnings of various kinds of vulnerabilities for the input .sol smart contract.
 Namely:
 1) Compiler Version not fixed.
 2) Style Guide Violation.
 3) Private Modifiers.